muratkeremozcan/pizza-api/README.md

 });
 ```

 Spok is great for mirroring the data we get from the wire into concise, comprehensive and flexible assertions.
-Here the data is just an array of properties.
+Here the data is just an array of objects.

 ![spok data](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ci6vmvtw1q9qiamaz28n.png)

 #### Using enums for flag values

 We are using the the string `update-order` often.
 In the previous blog where the flag was setup, we even used it at the lambda `./handlers/update-order.js`.
-When there are so many flags being used in our system, it is possible to use an incorrect string.
+When there are so many flags in our code base, it is possible to use an incorrect string.
 It would be great if we had a central location of flags, we imported those enums and could only get the flag name wrong in one spot.

-There are a few benefits of using enums:
+There are a few benefits of using enums and having variable convention to hold their values:

 - We have a high level view of all our flags since they are at a central location.
 - We cannot get them wrong while using the flags in lambdas or tests; string vs enum.
-- In any file, it is clear which flags are relevant.
+- In any file it would be clear which flags are relevant.
-- It is easy to search for the flags and where they are used, which makes implementation and maintenance seamless.
+- It would be easy to search for the flags and where they are used, which makes implementation and maintenance seamless.

 In JS `Object.freeze` can be used to replicate TS' enum behavior.
-Now is also a good time to move to move the `get-flag-value.js` from `./handlers` into `./flag-utils`, it will make life easier when using the utility for test assertions.
+Now is also a good time to move the `get-flag-value.js` from `./handlers` into `./flag-utils`, it will make life easier when using the utility for test assertions.
 Here is the refactor:

 ```js
 // ./flag-utils/flags.js